mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 Rogoff also cites this personal dimension as one key plane of three important in the study of community activity.

-    "Inherent to the participatory appropriation view is the mutual constitution of personal, interpersonal, and cultural processes, with development involving all planes of focus in sociocultural activity" [@rogoff_observing_1995, p.154].
+    "Inherent to the participatory appropriation view is the mutual constitution of personal, interpersonal, and cultural processes." [@rogoff_observing_1995, p.154].

 These planes are explored in a later section of this chapter.